Hemolytic Disease of the Fetus and Newborn (Erythroblastosis Fetalis)

 Only IgG antibodies are capable of transplacental passage from mother to foetus as IgM is too big.
 The most important immune antibody is the anti-D. These antibodies can cross the placenta and attack the baby’s red blood cells, causing them to break down.

-Pathophysiology of hemolytic disease of the newborn (HDN) (erythroblastosis fetalis)
+Pathophysiology of hemolytic disease of the fetus and newborn (erythroblastosis fetalis)

-In hemolytic disease of the newborn (erythroblastosis fetalis), the mother is Rh-negative while the father is Rh-positive.
+In hemolytic disease of the fetus and newborn (erythroblastosis fetalis), the mother is Rh-negative while the father is Rh-positive.

 During subsequent pregnancies, the mother mounts an anamnestic immunological response to D+ fetal red cells if the fetuses inherit the Rh-positive antigen from the father unless the father is heterozygous for the D antigen and there is a 50% probability that the fetus may be Rh-negative.

-What are the signs and symptoms of hemolytic disease of the newborn (HDN) (erythroblastosis fetalis)?
+What are the signs and symptoms of hemolytic disease of the fetus and newborn (erythroblastosis fetalis)?

-The severity of hemolytic disease of newborn (erythroblastosis fetalis) can vary from mild to severe.
+The severity of hemolytic disease of fetus and newborn (erythroblastosis fetalis) can vary from mild to severe.

-Mild cases of hemolytic disease of newborn (erythroblastosis fetalis) may cause no symptoms, while severe cases can be life-threatening.
-The severity of hemolytic disease of newborn (erythroblastosis fetalis) depends on the number of antibodies that the mother has produced and the amount of time that the baby has been exposed to the antibodies.
+Mild cases of hemolytic disease of the fetus and newborn (erythroblastosis fetalis) may cause no symptoms, while severe cases can be life-threatening.
+The severity of hemolytic disease of the fetus and newborn (erythroblastosis fetalis) depends on the number of antibodies that the mother has produced and the amount of time that the baby has been exposed to the antibodies.

 Antenatal (Fetal) Presentation